Ezka77/qbtarr/README.md

 - http://localhost/jellyfin
 - jellyseerr: http://localhost:5055

-Next step is to configure your services as required (see https://wiki.servarr.com/) It's a bare minimum docker compose file with some very basic configurations only provided to enable the access to all services from their subpath.
+Next is to configure your services as required (see https://wiki.servarr.com/)

+### First step

-For exemple your first step should be to configure Prowlarr with some indexers, next add sonarr, radarr and lidarr to prowlarr.
+You should configure Prowlarr with some indexers, next add sonarr, radarr and lidarr to prowlarr.
-Each container can acces to the other ones by using dns names:
+Each container can access to the other ones by using dns names:

 - prowlarr: `http://prowlarr:9696/prowlarr`
 - sonarr: `http://sonarr:8989/sonarr`